comprna/reorientexpress/README.md

 reorientexpress.py -predict -data path_to_data -source experimental -model path_to_model -output my_predictions
 ```

 This takes the experimental data stored in path_to_data and the model stored in path_to_model and predicts the 5'-to-3' orientation of reads, i.e. converts to forward reads the reads that the model predicts are reverse complemented, printing the results in my_predictions.csv.
+The output format is same as provided in the 'Examples of possible outputs section above'

 In the saved_models/ folder we provide a model trained with the human transcriptome annotation and a model trained with the Saccharomyces cerevisiae transcriptome annoation.
 They can be directly used with the "-model" flag.